ykatamish/EECS-481-Project/README.md

 4- Go to http://0.0.0.0:3000/

 In case of no module named "flask" (only tested on Mac)

-1. C:\"easy_install pip"
+1 - In C:\ run "easy_install pip"

-2. "pip install flask"
+2 - then run "pip install flask"

 TODO: